ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 These methods allow any implementation of the `Widget` trait to write into different parts of the `Buffer`.

-What this means is that any content rendered to a `Buffer` is only stored in `Buffer` that is attached to the frame during the `draw` call.
+Every time your application calls `terminal.draw(|frame| ...)`, Ratatui passes into the closure a new instance of [`Frame`] which contains a mutable reference to an instance of `Buffer`.
+Ratatui widgets render to this intermediate buffer before any information is written to the terminal and any content rendered to a `Buffer` is only stored in `Buffer` that is attached to the frame during the `draw` call.
+This is in contrast to using a library like `crossterm` directly, where writing text to terminal can occur immediately.

 ```admonish note
 ANSI Escape sequences for color and style that are stored in the cell's string content are not